-^{14.} Schumpeter (1954, 67) interpreted Paulus's text as indicating that "people, in handling money in everyday transactions, usually take a coin at its nominal value without any conscious thought of the commodity value of its materials."
+2 Schumpeter (1954, p.67) interpreted Paulus' text as indicating that "people, in handling money in everyday transactions, usually take a coin at its nominal value without any conscious thought of the commodity value of its materials."

-^{15.} For example, the Sveriges Riksbank has an accelerated time frame for deciding whether to launch a CBDC (Boel 2016; Skingsley 2016), the People's Bank of China is experimenting with technical specifications (Fan 2016), and the Bank of England is conducting a multiyear investigation (Broadbent 2016).
+3 For example, the Sveriges Riksbank has an accelerated timeframe for deciding whether to launch a CBDC (Boel 2016 and Skingsley 2016), the People's Bank of China is experimenting with technical specifications (Fan 2016), and the Bank of England is conducting a multiyear investigation (Broadbent 2016).
 See also recent perspectives from officials at the European Central Bank (Mersch 2017) and Norges Bank (Nicolaisen 2017).

-^{16.} See McCallum (2015) and Weber (2016).
-As of July 2017, the market capitalizations for Bitcoin, Etherium, and Ripple were about \$42 billion, \$25 billion, and \$9 billion, respectively, and the year-to-date changes in their unit prices were roughly 250 percent, 3,000 percent, and 4,000 percent, respectively (http://coinmarketcap.com).
+4 See McCallum (2015) and Weber (2016).
+As of July 2017, the market capitalizations for bitcoin, ethereum, and ripple were about \$42 billion, \$25 billion, and \$9 billion, respectively, and the year-to-date changes in their unit prices were roughly 250 percent, 3000 percent, and 4000 percent, respectively (http://coinmarketcap.com).

-a schedule of fees for transferring funds between CBDC and paper currency?
-(3) Should CBDC be interest bearing or indexed to an aggregate price index rather than having a constant nominal value like cash and coins?
+In this paper, we analyze the key features of CBDC, with the aim of formulating a set of design principles rather than a technical blueprint.
+In particular, we consider the following issues: (1) Should CBDC payments involve transfers between accounts held at the central bank, or digital "tokens" that can be transferred directly from payer to payee?
+(2) Should cash be abolished, or should the central bank establish a schedule of fees for transferring funds between CBDC and paper currency?
+(3) Should CBDC be interest-bearing or indexed to an aggregate price index rather than having a constant nominal value like cash and coins?
 (4) What are the implications of CBDC for the central bank's monetary policy strategy and operating procedures?
 (5) How will CBDC affect the interactions between the central bank and the fiscal authorities?